-And so it’s a good idea to take time and experiment with the gain setting to find the right amount of distortion for your tone.
+And so it’s a good idea to take time and experiment with the gain setting.
+You need to find the right amount of distortion for your tone.

 The treble control is used to fine-tune the high frequencies.
 The benefit of having a higher treble setting is the way it can cut through a mix.
 This means that the sound is brighter or sharper and will be less dark.

 It’s paramount to have the right treble setting that is not overly bright or harsh.
-Generally, higher treble settings are used for lead guitar parts that involve soloing, whereas the rhythm will be darker.
+Generally, higher treble settings are used for lead guitar parts.
+Those that involve soloing, whereas the rhythm will be darker sounding.

 The middle knob adjusts the midrange frequencies in your sound.
-The benefit of having a higher middle setting is that it can help the guitar to sit better in a mix with other instruments.
+The benefit of having a higher middle setting is that it can help the guitar to sit better in a mix.
+Especially with other bright instruments.

-It can also make the guitar tone fuller and richer, as these are the primary frequencies produced by this instrument.
+It can also make the guitar tone fuller and richer.
+These are the primary frequencies produced by this instrument.
 They provide the perceived depth or thickness one would want to fill out their sound.

 The bass control changes the perception of low frequencies from your amp.
 The benefit of having a higher bass setting is that it can help to fill out the low end of your guitar’s sound.

-It’s important to use this control in conjunction with the amount of gain used to keep clarity and maintain a good tone.
+It’s important to use this control in conjunction with the amount of gain added.
+This is important to keep clarity and maintain a good tone.

 The volume knob is just what it sounds like; it adjusts how loud your guitar will be through the amplifier.
 While some will say that you should adjust this last, that is not the best way to proceed.

 It’s always best to adjust your EQ with the volume turned up to your preferred level.
 This way, the other frequencies can be heard and adjusted at this level.
-If you do it last, some frequencies might become overwhelming when volume is turned up, and you will have to start over again.
+If you do it last, some frequencies might become overwhelming when volume is turned up.
+You may have to start over again.

 It’s also worth noting that the volume knob does not affect your tone like the other controls.

-Sometimes you will also see this control called “master”.
-In the case of some amplifiers, you may even have 2 masters that will allow you to switch between them for different levels.
-This can be great when a solo needs a higher volume level.
+Sometimes you will also see this control called Master.
+In the case of some amplifiers, you may even have 2 masters.
+They will allow you to switch between them for different volume levels.
+This can be great when a solo needs to be louder.

 Now that we have gone over all the basic controls, let’s talk about how to set them.